rhamenator/ai-scraping-defense/docs/operations_playbooks.md

 * Expand synthetic monitoring to cover all public endpoints.
 * Track error budgets derived from the SLO table and integrate with the product roadmap.
+* Regularly run the comprehensive operations audit to identify areas for improvement and track operational maturity.
+Address findings in the product roadmap.